A PROVEN TREATMENT TO STOP TRICHOTILLOMANIA IS HYPNOSIS (AND EFT)

 She was amazed that her trichotillomania was finally in control.

 A year later she sent me a photo and a note.
 She was smiling and happy.
-Her beautiful eyelashes had grown in and she had replaced her glasses with contacts.
+Her beautiful hair and eyelashes had grown in and she had replaced her glasses with contacts.
 Her note read “Trichotillomania – gone!”

 TRICHOTILLOMANIA IS NOW A DISORDER